Wise Online - View Week

 Wise Online- Week 6

-The essence of communicating mindfully is about cultivating empathy, understanding and love.
-It’s a practice devoted to pausing; noticing the breath; identifying and expressing feelings, needs, and expectations with care and respect; and listening for the same in others.
+The essence of communicating compassionately is about cultivating empathy, understanding and love.
+It’s a practice devoted to mindful pausing; noticing the breath; identifying and expressing feelings needs and expectations with care and respect; and listening for the same in others.

 Compassionate communication (also known as NVC non-violent communication) helps us remain empathetic with each other, even in situations fraught with anger or frustration.
 It teaches us to speak to others without blaming and to hear personal criticisms without withering.